 - Subpar eyepieces

 - UNLEASH THE POWER OF YOUR SMARTPHONE: Let your iPhone or Android phone take you on a guided tour of the night sky—no telescope experience required.
 Just follow the arrows to locate stars, planets & more!

-- APP GENERATES A LIST OF TONIGHT’S BEST OBJECTS TO VIEW: The app tells you what’s in the sky based on your exact time & location.
-View planets, brighter nebulae, galaxies, star clusters from the city PLUS fainter, deep sky objects from darker locations.
+- STARSENSE EXPLORER APP: The app generates a list of the best objects to view based on your exact time & location.
+View planets, brighter nebulae, galaxies, and star clusters from the city PLUS fainter, deep sky objects from darker sites.

 - EASY TO SET UP AND USE: Manual altazimuth mount with smooth, dual-axis slow-motion controls makes it easy to follow the on-screen arrows to your desired target.
 When the bullseye turns green, it’s ready to view in the telescope’s eyepiece.

 How Do The Celestron StarSense Explorer DX 130AZ’s Optics Work?

 If you’re unaware, telescope optics tend to come in one of 3 different variations namely refractor, reflector and compound optics.
 In the case of the 130AZ it utilises Newtonian reflector optics which can otherwise be referred to it using a parabolic mirror inside the tube.

 By using such a mirror the 130AZ does have its advantages as it will allow for images to be focused at a singular point resulting in a far crisper image over the less desirable spherical mirror cheaper reflector devices tend to use (check out this post for a more in depth comparison between the 2 types of mirrors).

 With that being said, the mirrors inside the 130AZ does have its pros and cons, which is what I’ll delve into below.

 The pros of the optics within the 130AZ include the following :